This easy meal is one of my favorite vegetarian camping recipes. It's quick and easy to make, and it will keep for a couple of days in a cooler.

 (By the way, this is one of those dishes that tastes better than it looks.)

-This recipe is easily multiplied.
+This recipe is easily scaled up for more people.

 I make this at home the day before we leave for a camping trip and chill it overnight.